-Maybe it's something to do with the chic packaging (neon lids that pop against stark-white tubes) or Drunk Elephant's laid-back approach to application, encouraging consumers to cocktail the products.
-The entire Drunk Elephant skincare line can be mixed and matched as you see fit for a personalized approach to your beauty routine.
+So, what's the appeal?
+Maybe it's something to do with the chic packaging (neon lids that pop against stark white tubes) or Drunk Elephant's laid-back approach to application that.
+Encouraging consumers to cocktail their products, all of the Drunk Elephant skincare can be mixed and matched as you see fit for a personalised approach to your beauty routine.

 Whatever the reason, there's no doubting the brand's popularity.
 In fact, Drunk Elephant is the fastest-growing skincare brand in Sephora's history and continues to be its best-selling skincare line.
 So where should you start if you're new to the brand?

-With prices ranging from $18 for a lip balm to $90 for a glycolic serum, I decided to break down every product in the range to give you the full lowdown on what the products do, how you should use them, and how they've worked out for me.
+With prices ranging from £15 for a lip balm to £76 for a glycolic serum, I decided to break down every product in the range to give you the full lowdown on what the products do, how you should use them and how they've worked out for me.
 Keep scrolling for the full skincare scoop.

 Who should buy this: People who have congested, spot-prone skin and want a cleanser that exfoliates at the same time.